 What is the Difference Between LASIK, ICL, and RLE?

 Many patients come to us who have considered LASIK for a long time.
-They have finally decided to have a consultation only to learn that there are several options beyond LASIK to correct vision.
-Many are great LASIK candidates, but not everyone.
-At OMEG, we want to recommend the very best for you and we encourage people to have a consultation even when they may not be quite ready for surgery!
+Many are surprised to find out at their consultation that there are actually several options beyond LASIK to correct vision!
+Many people are great LASIK candidates, but not everyone.
+At OMEG, we want to recommend the very best for you and we encourage you to have a consultation even when you may not be quite ready for surgery yet!
 It is helpful to know all of your options and the best procedure for you.

 Good candidates for LASIK include patients who: